neumino/neumino.github.io/movies.md

-### The Christmas Ring
+### Kindred
-*Released on 2020-11-07, vote average 10*
+*Released on 2020-11-06, vote average 10*

-A reporter searches for the love story behind an antique engagement ring.
-With the help of the ring’s owner’s grandson, they learn the legacy his grandparent’s left behind.
+When her boyfriend Ben suddenly dies in an accident, mother-to-be Charlotte collapses upon receiving the news.
+She wakes up in Ben’s family home, a crumbling old manor house in the middle of nowhere with Ben’s overbearing mother and his controlling stepbrother who are determined to care for her.
+Grief-stricken and increasingly haunted by visions possibly brought on by the pregnancy, Charlotte begins to doubt the family&#39;s intentions and her suspicions grow that they may be trying to control her and her unborn baby.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/wKat2iMHRz8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/WzsGT31egS4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>